aranc23/zfs_mgmt/README.md

 ## zfs user properties

-Destruction of zfs snapshots is based on the collowing zfs user properties:
+Destruction of zfs snapshots is based on the following zfs user properties:

 ### zfsmgmt:manage
 manage snapshots for this filesystem if this property is 'true' (string literal)